edeno/Prospectus-Presentation/src/presentation.md

 # Tools for Investigating Multi-dimensional Models

-# SFN Poster 1 and 2 Problems
+# SFN Poster Analysis and Problems

 # Proposed Corrections at Qualifying Exam